What does SB 1047 do and why is it needed?

 Additionally, to support the flourishing open-source ecosystem, SB 1047 creates a new advisory council to advocate for and support safe and secure open-source AI development.

-• Yes.
-SB 1047’s requirements only apply to an extremely small set of AI developers, making the largest, most cost-intensive models, today costing in excess of $100 million dollars.
+Yes.
+SB 1047’s requirements only apply to an extremely small set of AI developers, making the largest, most cost-intensive models that cost in excess of $100 million dollars.
 The vast majority of AI startups, and all AI application and use-case developers, would have little or no new duties under SB 1047.

 Before training a model self-assessed to be risky: developers must adopt cybersecurity precautions, implement shutdown ability, follow guidance from the National Institute of Standards and Technology and standard-setting organizations, and report safety protocols.